About the Dukeminier Awards Journal

 Prior student note topics include legal issues involving the intersection of sexual orientation and/or gender identity with the following themes: parenting, racial and ethnic identities, employment, youth, transgender issues, intersex issues, bisexual erasure, marriage, social movements, sports, international comparative law, administrative law, criminal law, constitutional law, and evidence law.

 The 2016 Competition is open to students enrolled in an ABA-accredited law school during the 2015-2016 academic year.
 Entries may be submitted by email to email@example.com or by postal mail to the Williams Institute.
 Submissions for the 2016 Competition will be accepted until December 1, 2016.
+The deadline has passed.
+We are no longer accepting submissions.
 More information about the competition